mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

   `ssh(1)`.

 Zsh probably has most of this tab completion, but you have to manually turn it on.
-That's *fucked*.
-It's not like tab's a useful thing to type into your shell otherwise.
+That's *ridiculous*.
+Nobody types f'real tab characters into their shell.
 If users don't want tab completion, they can just not press tab.
 Sorted!

 ### Syntax Highlighting